 We are now ready to complete the proof.

 \begin{proof}[Proof of Theorem \ref{thm:main}]

-It remains to guard the vertices of $\mathcal{F}$.
-For each non-trivial component, we apply Proposition \ref{prop:match} to obtain a matching in $\mathcal{F}$, the $\mathcal{F}$-matching, which covers all interior vertices of the component and the root of each component (taking that root to be $x$ in Proposition \ref{prop:match} if the root is a leaf).
+It remains to guard the nodes of $\mathcal{F}$.
+For each non-trivial component, we apply Proposition \ref{prop:match} to obtain a matching in $\mathcal{F}$, the $\mathcal{F}$-matching, which covers all interior nodes of the component and the root of each component (taking that root to be $x$ in Proposition \ref{prop:match} if the root is a leaf).
 We place guards on each of the vertical cuts corresponding to these matched edges.
-At this point, we have placed guards on vertical cuts the edges of $\mathcal{F'}$ and the $\mathcal{F}$-matched edges of $\mathcal{F}$.
-The only unobserved columns now correspond to isolated vertices and unmatched leaves in $\mathcal{F}$.
+At this point, we have placed guards on the vertical cuts of the edges of $\mathcal{F'}$ and the $\mathcal{F}$-matched edges of $\mathcal{F}$.
+The only unguarded columns now correspond to isolated nodes and unmatched leaves in $\mathcal{F}$.

-For each unmatched leaf or isolated vertex in $\mathcal{F}$ that is not a leaf in $T$ we place a guard dedicated to guarding the associated column.
+For each unmatched leaf or isolated node in $\mathcal{F}$ that is not a leaf in $T$ we place a guard dedicated to guarding the associated column.

 The remaining leaves correspond to teeth in $P$ and are handled as follows: fix a perfect $\mathcal{T}$-matching in $H'$, the tooth graph consisting of teeth that were not matched in the first step.
-For each edge of this $\mathcal{T}$-matching, we add guards as follows: \begin{enumerate} \item If both teeth are saturated in the $\mathcal{F}$-matching we do nothing, as both teeth are already guarded. \item If one tooth is saturated in the $\mathcal{F}$-matching but one is not, note that the guard can be placed in such a way that it actually guards \emph{both} teeth simultaneously, while still guarding the columns it was originally responsible for. \item If neither tooth is saturated in the $\mathcal{F}$-matching, place a single guard responsible for both teeth. \end{enumerate} By this construction all columns are guarded.
+For each edge of this $\mathcal{T}$-matching, we add guards as follows: \begin{enumerate}[label=(\alph*)] \item If both teeth are saturated in the $\mathcal{F}$-matching we do nothing, as both teeth are already guarded. \item If one tooth is saturated in the $\mathcal{F}$-matching but one is not, note that the guard can be placed in such a way that it actually guards \emph{both} teeth simultaneously, while still guarding the columns it was originally responsible for. \item If neither tooth is saturated in the $\mathcal{F}$-matching, place a single guard responsible for both teeth. \end{enumerate}

+By this construction all columns are guarded.
 Furthermore, on average each guard is responsible for at least two unique columns.
 This follows as the only guards initially assigned a single column are those which, by Lemma \ref{lem:blame} blame some component of $\mathcal{F}'$.
 Per Lemma \ref{lem:count}, the guards guarding the columns of a component of $\mathcal{F}'$ guard, in the aggregate, an extra column beyond the claimed average of two each.
 Assigning this `extra' column to the guard only assigned a single column which blames that component gives the claimed average.